d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 > Ilofederation example commands:

 > To add an iLO federation group to the current logged in server include the `add` argument with the new federation name and federation key.
+To optionally specify privileges at creation, use the `--addprivs` option with numbers from the privilege list.

 <pre>
 iLOrest > ilofederation